 YES: You’ve got your target market pinpointed perfectly.
 You know what makes them tick and what makes them pick up that phone.

-NO: You need to study your target audience a little more and see what messaging they will be more likely to respond to.
+NO: You need to study your target audience a little more and see what message they will be more likely to respond to.

 Does Your Business Show Up On Page One of Search Results?